 Dynamo Dresden was established in 1953 and won the East German league that same year, but it was not until the late 1960s that the team established itself as a true competitor in the Oberliga.
 Dynamo went through a rough patch due to the intervention of Erich Mielke, who headed the infamous Stasi (the East German Secret Police).
 Mielke wanted a Dynamo club in Berlin, and thus had the whole team from Dresden relocated to the capital and renamed SC Dynamo Berlin.

 This did great damage to the club in Dresden, which was relegated from one league to the next, only to come back up and then go back down.
 After playing for over a decade in the lower East German leagues, Dynamo Dresden came back up to the first division to dominate the league in the 70s, enjoying success both domestically and internationally.

 After German Reunification, most Dynamo clubs were dissolved.
 Dynamo Berlin crashed and never recovered, and now plays in the lower regional divisions.
-Dynamo Dresden, the last East German champion, is however still around and rocking the second German division.
+Dynamo Dresden is however still around and rocking the second German division.
 Just today, Dynamo Dresden played in Munich against TSV 1860, and was accompanied by a crowd of over 20,000 fans!